 - Bengali chicken pakora - The ingredients are similar to the recipe shared below but some people prefer to add ajwain while marinating the chicken pieces.

 - Laccha chicken pakora - It is a unique style of pakora where the outer covering looks like a coil.

-The key to making a perfect and tasty chicken pakoda/pakora is to use the right amount of ingredients.
+The key to making a perfect and tasty chicken pakora is to use the right amount of ingredients.
 Especially marinating the chicken with the suggested ingredients for at least 15 minutes will helps the chicken to absorb all the flavors from it.
 Another important fact is to fry the chicken in batches in high medium heat.
 This helps the chicken pakora to cook evenly.
-At the same time, it also delivers a crunchy and crispy pakora that you always love for.
+At the same time, it also delivers a crunchy and crispy pakora that you always love.

-This Indian Chicken Pakora/pakoda tastes great on its own with simple ketchup or mint chutney.
+This Chicken Pakora tastes great on its own with simple ketchup or mint chutney.
 And it also tastes great with a cup of tea/ coffee.
-This Street Style Chicken Pakoda is a kid-friendly snack and it can also be a perfect starter for any party, get-together, or potlucks.
+This is a kid-friendly snack and it can also be a perfect starter for any party, get-together, or potlucks.
 To enjoy it as a nonveg platter, serve it with Chicken Biryani, raita, and cucumber salad.
 To make a combo meal, serve it with hot white, Sambar, and Rasam.

 Looking for different chicken recipes to cook for your next meal or a party?
 Then you could also check this collection of Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.

 I have also shared a detailed video of a chicken pakora recipe below that I hope will help to make an Indian snack dish at home.
 For a quick reference, you could also find this recipe in story format.